Due to hurricane Ian our corporate office is closed so customer service is limited. We appreciate your patience.

 Get Tested for Thyroid Disease

-To assess thyroid disease and health issues, get a thyroid profile blood test to check your thyroid hormones and TSH.
+To assess thyroid disease and health issues, your healthcare provider may request a thyroid profile blood test to check your thyroid hormones and TSH.
 Going outside the normal range in the test results should drive you to consult your doctor.
 Refer to these values for T3, T4, and TSH measurements.

 Normal ranges for: